sumeyraozugur/Mvvm-Sample/README.md

 - ``` isCheck ``` should be static. İf yo don't  put  this  value static, you should click change theme part twice.
 - I define these variable in main activity.
 So You don't need define these again in functions.
+- <b>  Static variables </b> are created as soon as the project starts running and continue to run until the program terminates.The situation is different when creating the object.
+Occurs when the object is called and then it is deleted by garbage collector.
+- :bangbang: <b>  Static variables  </b>  are not suitable for object oriented programming.
+Also it  increases addictions.

 <a name="2"></a><h2 align="center">:orange_heart: Calculator with View Model :heartpulse: </h2>